vishusandy/ProEquip/README.md

     }
 ```

-2. After running with the `databases.cfg` edit, the table will be automatically created (only tested with MySQL but should work with Postgres and SQLite too).
+2. After starting the plugin the table will be automatically created (only tested with MySQL but should work with Postgres and SQLite too).
+If you have issues see: [Database Setup](db_setup.md)

 3. Add rows consisting of: